LogoCustom Linear Actuator

 Check side load, ingress, and public-source evidence before you send an RFQ.

-Literal 1 inch and 100 mm versus broader short stroke
+Literal 12 mm, 1 inch, and 100 mm versus broader short stroke

-A literal 1 inch actuator means 25.4 mm of travel, while a 100 mm alias means about 3.94 inches.
-The checker keeps both benchmarks visible while screening short-stroke requests up to 100 mm.
+A 12 mm actuator means about 0.47 inches of travel, a literal 1 inch actuator means 25.4 mm, and a 100 mm alias means about 3.94 inches.
+The checker keeps these benchmarks visible while screening short-stroke requests up to 100 mm.

 This lets the page answer both keyword intents without splitting the content into two competing URLs.